Thuraipakkam: Colleges

 Arts and Science college - Dhanraj Baid Jain college (DB Jain college) and MNM Engineering College, CL Metha Pharmacy college is located in this area, near Thoraipakkam Police station.
 It is one of the oldest landmarks in this area, even now important landmark.

+Music Education

+Artium Academy (artiumacademy.com), Academy of Indian Music and Arts, Triplet Music Academy are some of the famous music education providers available in Thoraipakkam.